Qiskit/qiskit/docs/contributing_to_qiskit.rst

 Translating Documentation
 =========================

-Qiskit documentation is translated (localized) using Crowdin, which allows our community of translators to amplify their impact by automatically reusing the work invested translating one sentence to translate other, similar sentences.
+Qiskit documentation is translated (localized) using Crowdin, a software and web localization platform that allows organizations to coordinate translation projects and collaborate with communities to translate materials.
+Crowdin allows our community of translators to amplify their impact by automatically reusing the work invested translating one sentence to translate other, similar sentences.
 Crowdin also makes translations resilient to many types of changes to the original material, such as moving sentences around, even across files.

-To join the Qiskit Localization team:
+To contribute to Qiskit localization, please follow these steps:

 #.
 Add your name (or ID) to the `LOCALIZATION_CONTRIBUTORS
    <https://github.com/Qiskit/qiskit/blob/master/docs/